cmade/Mid-Mod2_project/README.md

 # User stories

+1. User Story: Create wireframe in Figma
-1. User Story: Create a navbar component.
+2. User Story: Create a navbar component.
-2. User Story: Create a user component to house the state and map through the state while passing the data to the user item component.
+3. User Story: Create a user component to house the state and map through the state while passing the data to the user item component.
-3. User Story: Create a user item component to display each github profile user.
+4. User Story: Create a user item component to display each github profile user.
-4. Initialize github repo
+5. Initialize github repo
-5. Deploy to Heroku
+6. Deploy to Heroku

 # Notes